Army Criminal History Waivers

 Offenses/Moral Behavior Which Cannot be Waived:

-- Intoxicated or under influence of alcohol or drugs at time of application, or at any stage of processing for enlistment.
+If an applicant was intoxicated or under the influence of alcohol or drugs at the time of application, or at any stage of processing for enlistment, no waiver will be granted.

-- Subject of initial civil court conviction or adverse disposition for more than one serious offense.
-(Note: Applicants with juvenile felony offenses who have had no offenses within 5 years of application for enlistment may be considered for a waiver in meritorious cases)
+- Subject of initial civil court conviction or adverse disposition for more than one serious offense

 - Civil conviction of a serious offense with three or more other offenses (other than traffic)

-- Subject of initial civil court conviction or other adverse dispositions for sale, distribution, or trafficking (including "Intent To:) of cannabis (marijuana), or any other controlled substance.
+- Initial civil court conviction or other adverse dispositions for sale, distribution, or trafficking of marijuana, or any other controlled substance

 - Persons with convictions or other adverse dispositions for 5 or more misdemeanors preceding application for enlistment.